Materials-Consortia/OPTIMADE/optimade.rst

 Furthermore:

-- If multiple symbols referencing the same unit or constant in the file, the *first one* consisting of only lowercase letters ``a-z`` and underscores ``_``, but no other characters, SHOULD be used.
+- If multiple symbols referencing the same unit or constant are present in the file, the *first one* consisting of only lowercase letters ``a-z`` and underscores ``_``, but no other characters, SHOULD be used.

 Compound Unit Expressions
 -------------------------